satellitecomponent/Neurite/README.md

 ### `Controls`
   *Full controls are listed in the ? tab within Neurite's main dropdown.

+`Scroll` to zoom through the fractal.

+`Click and drag` to move around

 `Shift + double click` to create nodes.

 `Shift` to freeze nodes.